Who is Barney Fife?

 In his early career, Don Knotts worked as a ventriloquist.
 This helped him develop his wacky character traits over a period of 3 years.

-During his military service, Don received many non-combat awards.
-These included the World War II Victory Medal, Asiatic-Pacific Campaign Medal, Honorable Service Lapel Button, and a badge for marksmanship
+These accolades included the World War II Victory Medal, the Asiatic-Pacific Campaign Medal, the Honorable Service Lapel Button, and a badge recognizing his marksmanship.

 The Best of Barney Fife